mvno/Franz/README.md

 Documentation
 -------------

 Franz is a .NET client for Kafka implemented in F#.
-It supports Kafka version 0.8.2.1 and below.
 At the moment the client is synchronous, as this makes it easier to debug and determine if problems are related to network of client issues.
 In the future it may support asynchronous sending and receiving, but in the uses cases we need at the moment, it doesn't affect performance that much.

 Example